Score-Based Explanations in Data Management and Machine Learning: An Answer-Set Programming Approach to Counterfactual Analysis: Causal Explanations in Databases

 High responsibility tuples provide more interesting explanations.
 Causes in this case are tuples that come with their responsibilities as ``scores".
 All tuples can be seen as actual causes, but only those with non-zero responsibility score matter. \ Causality and responsibility in databases can be extended to the attribute-value level \cite{tocs,kais} (c.f.
 Section \ref{sec:causAttr}).

-There is a connection between database causality and {\em repairs} of databases w.r.t. integrity constraints (ICs) \cite{bertossiSynth}, and also connections to {\em consistency-based diagnosis} \ and \ {\em abductive diagnosis}.
+As we will see in Section \ref{sec:repCon}, there is a connection between database causality and {\em repairs} of databases w.r.t. integrity constraints (ICs) \cite{bertossiSynth}.
+There are also connections to {\em consistency-based diagnosis} \ and \ {\em abductive diagnosis}, that are two forms of {\em model-based diagnosis} \cite{struss}.
 These connections have led to new complexity and algorithmic results for causality and responsibility \cite{tocs,flairsExt}.
-Actually, the latter turns out to be intractable.
+Actually, the latter turns out to be intractable (c.f.
+Section \ref{sec:repCon}).
 In \cite{flairsExt}, causality under ICs was introduced and investigated.
 This allows to bring semantic and domain knowledge into causality in databases (c.f.
 Section \ref{sec:ICs}).

-Model-based diagnosis \cite{struss} is an older area of knowledge representation where explanations form the subject of investigation.
+Model-based diagnosis is an older area of knowledge representation where explanations form the subject of investigation.
 In general, the diagnosis analysis is performed on a logic-based model, and certain elements of the model are identified as explanations.
 Causality-based explanations are somehow more recent.
 In this case, still a model is used, which is, in general, a more complex than a database with a query.
-In the case of databases, actually there is an underlying logical model, the {\em lineage or provenance} of the query \cite{lineage} that we will illustrate in Section \ref{sec:CE}, but it is still a relatively simple model.
+In the case of databases, actually there is an underlying logical model, the {\em lineage or provenance} of the query \cite{lineage,probDBs} that we will illustrate in Section \ref{sec:CE}, but it is still a relatively simple model.